 Given the number of cloud models, organizations typically need partners who can guide them on their journey to the cloud, understand which models are right for them and deliver implementations that are cost-effective and provide the most value.

-First, and perhaps more obviously, cloud computing services are all delivered via the internet.
-A key tenet of a cloud service is in its omnipresence.
+First, and perhaps more obviously, cloud technology services are all delivered via the internet.
+A key tenet of a cloud computing service is in its omnipresence.
 It is an on-demand, always-on and always-accessible offering where users have immediate access to available resources, from any location and when they need it.

 A third characteristic - scalability - enables service providers to strategically expand these services vertically and horizontally – and a subset of this feature, elasticity, is used to describe the way that short-term demand surges or rapid provisioning requirements are handled.
 These processes are often performed using automation software to configure applications or services instantly and handle any resource-loading automatically.